Deep Neural Network Approximation Theory: Approximation of Function Classes and Metric Entropy

 which when used in (\ref{vol-ineq}) yields $N(\eps; {\cal B},\| \cdot \|) \asymp \eps^{-d}$ and hence results in metric entropy scaling according to $\log(N(\eps; {\cal B},\| \cdot \|)) \asymp d\log(\eps^{-1})$.
 Particularizing this result to the unit ball ${\cal B}_{\infty}^{d}=[-1,1]^{d}$ and the metric $\| \cdot \|_{\infty}$, we recover the result of our direct analysis in the example above.

 So far we have been concerned with the metric entropy of subsets of $\R^d$.
 We now proceed to analyzing the metric entropy of function classes, which will eventually allow us to establish the desired connection between the optimal exponent $\gamma^*({\cal C})$ and metric entropy.
-We begin with the simple one-parameter function class considered in \cite[Example~5.9]{Wainwright2019}.
+We begin with the simple one-parameter function class considered in \cite[Example~5.9]{Wainwright2019} and follow closely the exposition in \cite{Wainwright2019}.
 For a fixed $\theta$, define the real-valued function $f_{\theta}(x)=1-e^{-\theta x}$, and consider the class

 The set ${\cal P}$ constitutes a metric space under the sup-norm given by $\|f-g\|_{L^{\infty}([0,1])}=\sup_{x\in[0,1]}|f(x)-g(x)|$.
 We show that the covering number of ${\cal P}$ satisfies